Phi Beta Sigma: Founding (1910–1916)

-A year after the establishment of Phi Beta Sigma, it began expansion to other campuses.
+A year after the establishment of Phi Beta Sigma, it began expanding to other campuses.
 On November 13, 1915, Beta chapter was chartered at Wiley College in Marshall, Texas by graduate member Herbert Stevens.
 Beta became the first chapter of any African-American Greek-lettered organization to be chartered south of Richmond, Virginia.
 As Phi Beta Sigma continued its expansion in the Eastern and Southern United States, other national fraternities were beginning to take notice.

 On December 28, 1916, Phi Beta Sigma hosted the fraternity's first conclave in Washington, D.C.
 Some 200 members attended, representing three collegiate chapters, Alpha, Beta, and Gamma (established at Morgan State College in Baltimore).
 The 1916 conclave authorized production of an official fraternity publication, and member W.F.
 Vincent was elected as the National Editor.

 World War I and the Sigma call to arms (1917–1919)

 Phi Beta Sigma responded to a "call to arms" in 1917 as the United States entered the First World War.
 Alpha chapter had about seventy members in uniform.
 During the war, many members entered the service or war work.
 Many fraternity chapters were depleted, and the National Office ceased to function.
 As a result of deaths and other dislocations resulting from the war, the General Board was forced to reorganize.
-Fraternity President I. L. Scruggs asked founder and National Treasurer A. Langston Taylor to contact members as soon as they reappeared in civilian clothes.
-Taylor helped revive the fraternity by appealing to members in the US, as numerous Sigma men were serving on the European battle front.
+Fraternity President I. L. Scruggs asked founder and National Treasurer A. Langston Taylor to contact members as soon as they appeared in civilian clothes.
+Taylor helped revive the fraternity by appealing to members in the US, as numerous Sigma men were serving on the European front.